 Grundarfjordur is a charming fishing village centrally located on the north coast of Snaefellsnes peninsula.
-The town lies deep in a beautiful fjord, surrounded by spectacular mountains that give the area a slightly alpine look.
+The village lies in a beautiful fjord, surrounded by spectacular mountains that give the area a slightly alpine look.
 The oblong Mt.
 Kirkjufell is the town’s landmark.
 It looks like a volcano but is actually a piece that got separated from the main mountain strip.

 The surrounding fjord is abundant in marine-life and in winter orca whales can be seen swimming near the shore, chasing Iceland’s delicious herring.
-The area has also become a known sanctuary for the white tailed eagle which is the largest predatory bird in Iceland.
+The area has also become a known sanctuary for the white tailed eagle, the largest predatory bird in Iceland.

 What to do in Grundarfjordur?

-Grundarfjordur offers a wide range of outdoor activities including hiking, bird watching, fishing, horseback riding, skiing, ice-climbing and camping.
+Grundarfjordur offers a wide range of outdoor activities including hiking, bird watching, fishing and horseback riding.
 There is also a superb nine-hole golf course as well as boat tours offered for sightseeing and sea angling.

 During summer the town comes alive.
 The local Viking Association is building a Viking village in the centre of town and Viking-age re-enactments are often the highlight of the day for visitors.

-The last weekend in July Grundafjordur celebrates its town festival ‘Á góðri stund’.
-This is when the town literally changes colour since the locals decorate their houses in red, blue, yellow and green and participate in a range of activities for the whole family, from art exhibitions to fighting Vikings to concerts down by the harbour.
+During the last weekend in July, Grundafjordur celebrates its town festival ‘Á góðri stund’.
+This is when the town literally changes color since the locals decorate their houses in red, blue, yellow and green and participate in a range of activities for the whole family, from art exhibitions to fighting Vikings to concerts down by the harbor.